 - Set instant pot to sauté and cook bacon for 2 to 3 minutes.
 Add in onion and jalapeno and cook another 1 to 2 minutes.

-- Add in salt, garlic, tomatoes, chicken broth and bay leaves, Stir.
+- Add in salt, garlic, tomatoes, chicken broth, beans and bay leaves, Stir.
 Lock on lid and set to manual high pressure and cook for 60 minutes.

 - Let steam release naturally and serve!

 If you cannot find the roasted minced garlic, use fire roasted diced tomatoes and regular minced garlic instead.

 STOVE TOP DIRECTIONS: Soak beans covered in water with the salt overnight.
 Drain.
 Put beans in a large Dutch oven and bring to a boil.
 Cook on med to medium high heat for 1 hour